Acaippa/Pug-and-Mysql/README.md

   })
 })
 ```
-In deleteuser.pug we list all the users passed form the server and place a toggle beghind their name.
-When the user clicks submit, the form will go to `/deleteuserbackend` and pass inn all the ID's for the selected users.
+In deleteuser.pug we list all the users passed from the server and place a toggle beghind their name.
+When the user clicks submit, the form will go to `/deleteuserbackend` and pass in all the ID's for the selected users.
 We then use `app.get` again to get all the ID's for the users we want to delete before looping through all of them and removing them from the database.

 (adduser.pug)